seanerice/mt2-blog/README.md

 - Find optimal parameters
 - Consider convolution before LSTM for positional invariance

+### For the future

+Train a model:
+- More data!
+- Save it!!!

+Hook into ChucK:
+- OSC sender

+Test it (oh lord let it be good)

+Design a short piece to showcase gesture control.

 # Week of 3.23.2020

 ### What's going on?